realraum/CampChecklist/README.md

 ### VPN tunnel
-Have at least one trusted, working and tested VPN endpoint available for tunneling out of the congress network.
+Have at least one trusted, working and tested VPN endpoint available for tunneling out of the camp network.
 If you don't have your own VPN server at your disposal ask friends you trust to help you out.
 If you do, ask your friends if they need a VPN endpoint and share!

 - [OpenVPN][16]
 - L2TP/IPSec